-All trans retinoic acid (ATRA) plays an important role in many cellular processes and is a potent promising substance for cancer therapy.
-The self-renewal is a prominent feature of cancer stem cells that is tightly controlled by a number of specific genes, and is also mediated by the cell signaling pathways.
-The Notch signal pathway has been shown to be one of the few major molecular signaling pathways of cancer stem cells, which regulates self-renewal and survival of cancer stem cells.
-In this study, we showed that ATRA reduced the expression of important genes involved in self-renewal of cells including Sox2, KLF4, DMNT1 and MYC as well as TBGUT markers such as CD24, MUC1 and CD90.
-Furthermore, we indicate that the ATRA-induced expression of self-renewal genes and cancer stem cell markers of gastric cancer stem cells can be mediated by the regulation of the Notch signaling pathway.
+Abstract: All-trans retinoic acid (ATRA) plays an important role in many cellular processes and is a potentially promising substance for cancer therapy.
+The self-renewal, a prominent feature of cancer stem cells, is tightly controlled by a number of specific genes and is mediated by the cell signaling pathways.
+The Notch signal pathway has been shown to be one of the few major molecular signaling pathways of cancer stem cells, which regulates the self-renewal and survival of cancer stem cells.
+This study shows that ATRA reduced the expression of important genes involved in self-renewal of cells, including Sox2, KLF4, DMNT1 and MYC as well as TBGUT markers such as CD24, MUC1 and CD90.
+Furthermore, it is indicated that the ATRA-induced expression of self-renewal genes and cancer stem cell markers of gastric cancer stem cells can be mediated by the regulation of the Notch signaling pathway.

 Keywords: All-trans retinoic acid, gastric cancer stem cell, Notch signaling pathway.